aiforged/docs/docs/documents/document-categories.md

 Document categories define the type of document that has been uploaded.
 Document categories are also used by classifiers to classify documents.

-{% hint style="info" %}
+!!! info
     Example: Bank-Statement, ID, or Invoice
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Document Categories are shared across all services in the project
-{% endhint %}

 ## How to create a document category